tgross/dynamic-dns-route53/README.md

 The application will cache the result in a cache file in `/tmp` and compare it between runs.
 If the file changes (or is missing), it'll then attempt to upsert an A Record to Route53 for the configured domain and the new IP address.

 The `dynamic-dns-route53` application should respect all the typical ways your AWS credentials can be configured (ex. files at `~/.aws/credentials`, IAM role, etc).
+The application will neeed the `route53:ChangeResourceRecordSets` permission.

 ```
 $ ./dynamic-dns-route53 -help